muggy8/improbable/have-and-havenot/9nyC33pA.md

 As far as I know, this is the first time in my knowledge where the summoning ritual called forth someone who's actually unwilling to help.

-I even had to permanently give up a portion of my own P-Particles to perform the summoning.
+I even had to permanently give up a portion of my own Influence to perform the summoning.

 As I thought this, I could feel my facial expression change to match how I feel.